loadmill/best-practices/Basic-Examples/CSV Parameterizing/README.md

-## Notes about testing with CSV
+# Notes
-- When using CSV, it will affect only the execution of the whole suite, but not the single flow when it is executed from loadmill's editor.
+When using CSV, it will affect only the execution of the whole suite, but not the single flow when it is executed from loadmill's editor.
 > i.e running the flow in 'try now' (from the editor) using a CSV, will take only one random line's parameters.

 ### How to import and run a test with a CSV: